ioccc-src/winner/1984/mullender/README.md

 An alternate version exists which allows one to enjoy this entry on systems other than a [VAX-11](https://en.wikipedia.org/wiki/VAX-11) or [PDP-11](https://en.wikipedia.org/wiki/PDP-11).
 This version has a delay feature as it goes so fast in modern systems.
-The author later suggested that there was a delay in the original system as well.
+The author suggested that there was a delay in the original code as well.

 #### To build: